2025 AAENP National Conference: EmergNP SpeakersSession Details will be added as we receive them. Please continue to check back.

 AbstractEach day, we are unaware of some dangers around the house.
 It only takes a moment for a pediatric patient to get into something potentially harmful.
 We have all heard the phrase from a parent: "I only turned my back for one second."
 This presentation will provide a review of the most common harmful household items and common medications.
 Whether you work in the Emergency Department or Urgent Care, this will help to review common signs and symptoms and up-to-date treatment.
 This interactive case scenario-based presentation will review and discuss pharmacological and non-pharmacological treatment modalities.
 Learning Objectives

-Rapid Fire: Critical Care Pharmacology ReviewDavid Warren, DNP, CRNA, FNP, ACNP, ENP - Nurse Practitioner, David Warren NP PLLC AbstractThis session delivers a fast-paced, comprehensive review of critical care pharmacology tailored for Emergency Nurse Practitioners.
+Rapid Fire: Critical Care Pharmacology ReviewDavid Warren, DNP, CRNA, FNP, ACNP, ENP - Nurse Practitioner, David Warren NP PLLC David Warren is board-certified as a Family, Acute Care, and Emergency Nurse Practitioner, with 10 years of experience spanning academic, community, critical access, and austere/wilderness emergency medicine environments.
+He is also a CRNA practicing in independent/CRNA-only environments.
+David earned his doctor of nurse anesthesia practice degree from National University in San Diego, California, and his master’s degree in nursing from the University of Alabama at Birmingham.
+His clinical interests include ultrasound-guided regional anesthesia, opioid-sparing and opioid-free anesthesia, and difficult airway management.
+AbstractThis session delivers a fast-paced, comprehensive review of critical care pharmacology tailored for Emergency Nurse Practitioners.
 Attendees will delve into common essential drugs used in emergency and critical care settings, focusing on mechanism of action, dosing, expected effects, and indictions/contraindications.
 The session includes interactive case studies and real-world scenarios to enhance understanding and application.
 Topics covered will include vasoactive agents, sedatives/hypnotics, analgesics, and neuromuscular blockers/reversals.
 The goal is to equip participants with the knowledge to make swift, evidence-based decisions in critical care situations.
 Learning Objectives

 Down on the Farm: Agriculture Illnesses and InjuriesTravis McCall, PhD, APRN, CCP - Assistant Professor/Flight Nurse Practitioner, Vanderbilt University School of Nursing/Vanderbilt LifeFlight Dr. Travis McCall is board certified as an Adult-Gerontologic Acute Care, Family, and Emergency Nurse Practitioner.
 He obtained his Master of Science in Nursing from Vanderbilt University with specialty education in Emergency Care.
 He earned his Doctor of Philosophy from the University of Tennessee College of Nursing and completed a graduate minor in Epidemiology in the Department of Public Health.
 Clinically, Travis has over 15 years of experience in prehospital care and transport, adult and pediatric tertiary emergency departments, and community emergency departments.
 He currently practices as a Flight Nurse Practitioner with Vanderbilt LifeFlight and has completed over 1000 patient transports with the program.